📖FAQ

 In a theoretical scenario where the price of SOL is actually 0, we will have a market-to-market gain on the short perp equivalent to the nominal amount of our long position.
 In reality, the position will be unwound far in advance of this ever happening.

-chevron-rightHow do you respond to ADL (auto de-leveraging) ? hashtag
+chevron-rightHow do you respond to ADL (auto de-leveraging)? hashtag

 Crypto.com does not implement ADL so it is not a risk with the current vault set up.
-If and when the vault expands to exchanges that do, below is a summary of we mitigate the risk of ADL.

-An Auto-Deleveraging (ADL) event happens when the exchange cannot close a liquidated trader’s position through the order book or insurance fund, and instead automatically reduces positions on the opposite side of the market (in our case partially or fully unwinding our short SOL-PERP position).
+On OKX, an Auto-Deleveraging (ADL) event happens when the exchange cannot close a liquidated trader’s position through the order book or insurance fund, and instead automatically reduces positions on the opposite side of the market (in our case partially or fully unwinding our short SOL-PERP position).

 ADL on major assets like SOL is extremely rare and indicates a severe market dislocation (e.g., sudden price spikes and system-wide liquidations).

-OpenTrade and AWR take a 5 steps approach to mitigating ADLs and the impact of ADLs:
+OpenTrade and AWR take a 6 steps approach to mitigating ADLs and the impact of ADLs:

 1. Monitor ADL queues and alerts continuously track exchange ADL indicators, margin levels, and liquidation warnings through API or dashboard monitoring.

-3. Diversify exposure across venues: spread hedge positions across multiple exchanges to reduce single-exchange ADL risk.
+4. Diversify exposure across venues: spread hedge positions across multiple exchanges to reduce single-exchange ADL risk.

-4. Rebalance to delta neutrality: adjust exposure to restore the vault’s delta-neutral position by selling the long or short position.
+5. Rebalance to delta neutrality: adjust exposure to restore the vault’s delta-neutral position by selling the long or short position.

-5. If ADL is triggered: rebuild the short hedge as soon as trading resumes, restoring the structure and validating margin health across venues.
+6. If ADL is triggered: rebuild the short hedge as soon as trading resumes, restoring the structure and validating margin health across venues.
 This may take a few hours and days depending on the size of the position.

 chevron-rightHow do you respond to persistently negative funding rates?hashtag